changzhiai/IANN/README.md

 ```

+[!NOTE]
-Note: the parallelization parameters are automatically obtained from the SLURM environment variables.
+the parallelization parameters are automatically obtained from the SLURM environment variables.

 ### Performance Considerations